PHOTOS: After The Storm, Haitians In The Bahamas Depend On The Kindness Of Strangers

 Sherrine Petit Homme LaFrance was crying on the side of a road when China Laguerre spotted her.

-Hurricane Dorian destroyed LaFrance's newly-constructed house in Great Abaco Island on the northern edge of the Bahamas the same night she moved in.
-That was on September 1.
+Hurricane Dorian destroyed LaFrance's newly constructed house in Great Abaco Island on the northern edge of the Bahamas the same night she moved in.
+That was on Sept.
+1.

 She then moved into a hotel offering free shelter in Nassau with her husband and 14-year-old son.
 But she says they were kicked out when staff found her son talking to guests.

-Note: Editor's note: This story includes images that some readers may find disturbing.